benjambo13/Sandbox/README.md

 ## More about the components

-### Array
+### Array - useArray
 This component uses a custom hook called `useArray`.
 The aim of this hook is to abstract the lengthy lines of code when performing simple operations on Arrays.

-The hook can be initialised like:
+The hook can be initialised by:
 ```
 const { array, set, push, update, remove, filter, clear } = useArray([1, 2, 3, 4, 5, 6])
 ```

-The `useArray` hook takes 1 parameter, which is the initial array.
+The `useArray` hook takes one parameter, which is the initial array.
 The hook then returns the state of the current array in a variable caled `array` as well mutliple functions:

 `set(newArray)` - replaces the previous array with a `newArray`.